dbenders1/rohmpc/src/robust_term_design.md

   - TMPC tuning matrices $Q$ and $R$ - used to tune the TMPC cost function.
 These values only affect the design of $P$.
     > :bulb: By the ROHMPC design in this paper, there is no need to spend a lot of time on tuning $Q$ and $R$ for the scheme to work.
 Therefore, they are set to identity matrices.

-Yes, yes, the next step is also done! :white_check_mark: You have successfully completed the robust and terminal ingredients design! :tada:
+:white_check_mark: Yes, yes, the next step is also done!
+You have successfully completed the robust and terminal ingredients design!
+Let's continue with the [tightening calibration](./tightening_calib.md)!